 Example: Someone posting workout videos while never actually being seen at a gym might get comments saying “stop LARPing.”
 A creator talking about their lavish lifestyle while clearly living modestly might be accused of LARPing as a rich person.

-The word comes from a legitimate, decades-old hobby, Live Action Role-Playing, but on social media it has shed those roots and become a standalone insult (or gentle roast) for performative behavior online.
+The word comes from a legitimate, decades-old hobby, Live Action Role-Playing, but on social media it has shed those roots and become a standalone term (or gentle roast) for performative behavior online.

 What Does LARP Stand For?
 The Original Meaning